 - Improved NPS by carrying context across channels and matching the consumer with an appropriately skilled agent, similar to how all Genesys channels are managed

-- Reduced costs by granting agents the ability to manage multiple chat conversations simultaneously and blend messaging conversations with other media types in the same agent desktop
+- Reduced costs by granting agents the ability to manage multiple chat conversations simultaneously and blend messaging conversations with other media types in the same agent workspace

 - Continuity in asynchronous conversations, enabling consumers to make contact when convenient throughout the day, week, or buying or service journey

 - Workforce management and reporting integrated with the rest of the contact center